Umar Johnson: Social media commentary, activism, and controversies

-Dr. Johnson criticized former President Barack Obama, claiming that his administration "gave my civil rights over to the LGBTQ, ... the feminist movement, ... the Mexicans."
+Johnson criticized former President Barack Obama, claiming that his administration "gave my civil rights over to the LGBTQ, [...] the feminist movement, [...] [and] the Mexicans".
 In various speeches, Johnson also criticized President Joe Biden, contending that he had not done enough to protect Black people from police violence.
-In a 2023 interview on The Breakfast Club radio show, Johnson discouraged Black people from voting, said he had not voted for many years, and described the Democratic Party as "a White, racist institution" that "is just as racist as the Republican Party."
-In a 2023 interview on Joe Budden's podcast, Johnson criticized Black people who believed that Eminem was the greatest rapper of all time, asserting that it "speaks to how psychologically ill we are as a race of people" and "No non-African can ever be the best of anything African.
+In a 2023 interview on The Breakfast Club radio show, Johnson discouraged Black people from voting, said he had not voted for many years, and described the Democratic Party as "a White, racist institution" that "is just as racist as the Republican Party".
+In a 2023 interview on Joe Budden's The Joe Budden Podcast, Johnson criticized Black people who believed that Eminem was the greatest rapper of all time, asserting that it "speaks to how psychologically ill we are as a race of people" and "No non-African can ever be the best of anything African.
 It's an insult to the ancestors.
-It's an insult to the race."
+It's an insult to the race".

+In 2025, Johnson obtained Ghanaian citizenship.

 In social media posts, Johnson has criticized interracial marriage, opposed same-sex marriage, and promoted various conspiracy theories.
 In January 2020, after the death of Kobe Bryant, Johnson suggested that the helicopter was sabotaged as part of an assassination attempt ordered by the NBA and the pharmaceutical industry.
 In 2020, after NFL player DeSean Jackson was disciplined for making antisemitic Instagram posts, Johnson suggested that Jackson's views were valid and that he should not apologize for them.
-In May 2021, Johnson criticized Kevin Samuels claiming that he was "slandering and criticizing Black women who don’t emulate Eurocentric standards of beauty and success."
+In May 2021, Johnson criticized Kevin Samuels claiming that he was "slandering and criticizing Black women who don’t emulate Euro-centric standards of beauty and success".
 In September 2021, he hosted an Instagram Live where he married two women.
-This was later revealed to be a fake marriage, just for show.
+This was later revealed to be a fake marriage.